Boat on water below buildings

 9. Porto Tourist Information Centre

-Next, a stop at the local tourist information centre run by the local government.
-The feature we liked about this tourist office was its interactive centre of local landmarks and nearby towns of interest.
+Next, we stopped at the local tourist information centre run by the local government.
+What we liked about this tourist office was its interactive map of local landmarks and nearby towns of interest.

 10. Rue Das Flores (Flower St)

-One shop we visited was selling jams in tubes, so we had a good time tasting the various combinations of fruit mixed with spices or alcohol.
+One shop we visited sold jams in tubes, so we enjoyed tasting the various combinations of fruit mixed with spices or alcohol.

 Our Free Walking Tour of Porto took us to the statue of the Infante the Explorer, one of the six children of the Royals John and Phillipa.

-Near here, make sure to check out the Stock Exchange building with its most beautiful interior, as well as the local history Museum housing an original Roman bath.
+Near here, check out the Stock Exchange building, which has a beautiful interior, and the local history museum, which houses an original Roman bath.

 Crossing the River Duoro

-Metal bridge over river with boat in front
+A large bridge crossing a river with a boat in the foreground

 Dom Luís I Bridge on the River Duoro